Compliance Frameworks

 Password Hashing

-FusionAuth allows the password hashing algorithm to be changed per tenant, Application, or User.
+FusionAuth also allows the password hashing algorithm to be changed per tenant, Application, or User.
 FusionAuth cannot certify that the algorithms used are secure or conform to any particular compliance framework.

 FIPS Compliance